 - Insurance.
 Your insurance coverage, phone contact information, policy number and expiration date.

 - Roadside.
-Record the roadside assistance service and contact information you have.
+Your roadside assistance service and contact information.

-You will notice that the expiration dates for the different services will notify you if the services are current, expired or within 30 days of expiring.
-This comes in handy later when you are planning your trips and adding a bike to a specific trip.
-When you add the bike it will display the status of each service attached to the bike.
+You will notice that the expiration dates for the different services notify you if they are current, expired or within 30 days of expiring.
+This helps you keep your bikes ready for your next trip.
+Also, when you assign a bike to a trip you'll see the status of the bike's services.
+The Trip Detail tab highlights this.

 Use the Trips button on the home screen to manage, plan, edit and review your trips.

 Your trips are organized into "Planned," "Completed," and "Favorite" trips.
 You can scroll through them.
 You can add a trip using the "+" button and tapping on any trip will allow you to view and edit all the trip's details.

 And if you need to delete a trip, simply swipe left to expose the Trash button.